 What are the Signs of Alcohol Addiction?

 Alcohol addiction can be hard to recognize.
-Some people are particularly good at hiding their addiction, and some people are reluctant to admit that they have a problem.
-But there are questions that you can ask yourself to try and gauge if you are addicted to alcohol.
-These include:
+Some people are particularly good at hiding their addiction, while others may be reluctant to admit that they have a problem.
+However, there are several signs you can look out for when attempting to detect an alcohol addiction.

-- Do you spend a lot of your time drinking or recovering from hangovers?
+- Spending excessive amounts of time drinking or recovering from hangovers.

-Alcohol addiction is prevalent amongst all races, classes, ages, and other demographics.
-People that are addicted to alcohol have been divided into five distinct groups:
+People that are addicted to alcohol are typically divided into five distinct groups, including: